 Remedial Foot Massage

-Prolonged standing is linked to heart disease, and other circulatory disorders.
+Prolonged standing is linked to heart disease and other circulatory disorders.
 Thai Foot Massage may help prevent those associated health problems including, varicose veins, swelling in the feet and legs, foot problems, joint damage, and pregnancy difficulties.

-Thai Foot Massage is suitable for men, women and children of all ages.
+Thai Foot Massage is suitable for men, women, and children of all ages.
 It may be suitable for pregnant women who are past the first trimester, and who do not have any medical complications.
 A full consultation is carried out before commencing, to determine if the treatment is compatible.
 If you have any serious medical conditions take medication, or have any foot infections, it is advisable to check with your general practitioner before making an appointment.

 History of Thai Reflexology

 The origin of Thai Foot Massage dates back more than two millennia, originating in China, and is common practice throughout Thailand.
-Treatment includes working on ‘Sen’ lines, derived from the Ayurveda tradition and is the equivalent to the meridians of Traditional Chinese Medicine.
+Treatment includes working on ‘Sen’ lines, derived from the Ayurveda tradition and is equivalent to the meridians of Traditional Chinese Medicine.
 The techniques of Thai Reflexology are thought to remove stagnant, negative energy and re-invigorate positive energy in the body.

-Thai Foot Massage and western Reflexology share the same school of thought that the global anatomy of the human body, can be mapped out on the feet.
+Thai Foot Massage and western Reflexology share the same school of thought that the global anatomy of the human body can be mapped out on the feet.
 The theory of tracing the body and internal organs on the feet is probably derived from Traditional Chinese Medicine (TCM), who also employs a similar mapping network on the ears and hands.

-Thai Foot Massage differs from western Reflexology, in that it utilises precise reflex points on the feet and ankles that correspond with the client’s internal organs, to gauge their health condition.
+Thai Foot Massage differs from western Reflexology, in that it utilizes precise reflex points on the feet and ankles that correspond with the client’s internal organs, to gauge their health condition.
 The Reflexology practitioner will then use mainly thumb techniques to rectify any anomalies, which may be causing congestion or tension.